teerapap/grunt-protractor-runner/README.md

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

+## FAQ

+### Q: Use local or global protractor?

+Now the plugin uses local or global installed protractor the same way as how `require()` function chooses.

+### Q: No longer peerDependencies?

+It is no longer peerDependencies because protractor is officially suggested to be installed globally with `npm install -g`.
+Specifying it as peerDependencies will get npm to install it locally so the global installed one is not used by this plugin even though it exists.
+If user wants to use local protractor, specifies it as dependencies in user's package.json so it gets installed locally and used by this plugin.

+It is devDependencies because it is needed to test the plugin itself.
+The version for devDependencies is at least 0.14.0 because `testConf.js` needs to change due to new webdriver-manager script in protractor v0.14.0

 ## Release History